 Method Preheat the oven to 180°C (160°C fan-forced) and grease and line a round 23cm springform cake tin.

-Melt 60g of the butter in a small saucepan and then stir in brown sugar over a low heat until combined.
+Melt 55g of the butter in a small saucepan and then stir in brown sugar over a low heat until combined into a caramel.

 Using electric beaters, cream the butter and sugar.
-Once combined, add eggs, almond meal and spices and beat until combined.
+Once combined, add eggs, almond meal , vanilla and spices and beat until combined.
 Finally, add flour and milk and beat until just combined.

 Allow the cake to sit in the tin for around 15 minutes before turning out.